BYD Sealion 7 Review 2025: Price, specs & boot space

 Cons

-- Some rivals offer more range
+- Some rivals offer more range (and aren't called 'Sealion')

-Overall verdict on the BYD Sealion 7
+Verdict: Is the BYD Sealion 7 a good car?

 The BYD Sealion 7 is yet another car from the Chinese carmaker with an aquatically-themed name (see also the BYD Dolphin and BYD Seal), but if you can get past that, there's a lot to like here.
 BYD might not be a very well-known brand in the UK just yet, but it's a huge deal in its native country and is already making waves on our shores for its range of electric cars.

-That's set to continue with the Sealion 7, which takes aim at the Tesla Model Y, amongst others.
+This continues with the Sealion 7, which takes aim at the Tesla Model Y, amongst others.
 It comes with stacks of equipment, has a great interior, and in its range-topping guise is plenty fast, cracking the 0-62mph time in 4.5 seconds.

-The pricing is pretty strong, starting at £44,990, but you are getting plenty of equipment.
-And unlike some rivals, there isn't a bit list of expensive options that might inflate the price further.
+Then again, you are getting plenty of equipment for your cash.
+And unlike some rivals, there isn't a big list of expensive options that might inflate the price further.
 That kind of buying simplicity will be a breath of fresh air for some.

 Is the BYD Sealion 7 right for you?

 If you can cope with the name, it might well be.
 And hey, at least BYD has stopped putting 'build your dreams' on the boots of its cars.
-We've been impressed with all of the BYD products we've tested thus far, and aren't expecting anything different with the Sealion 7.
-It's worth a look if you fancy something a little different and don't mind overlooking more obvious options like those from Tesla, Volkswagen or Kia while remaining competitive in terms of price, range, performance and build quality.
+We've been mostly impressed with all of the BYD products we've tested thus far, and the Sealion 7 largely carries on that trend.

 What's the best BYD Sealion 7 model/battery to choose?